HackIllinois/blog/_posts/2019-10-29-design-at-hackillinois.md

 ![The trophies given to the HackIllinois 2018 winners.](/assets/article_images/design-at-hackillinois/trophies.jpg)

-The next time you step into a hackathon, I urge you to take a few minutes and absorb all the design work put into it.
+The next time you step into a hackathon, I urge you to take a few minutes and absorb all the design around you.
 What is the theme?
-What does it make you feel like?
-How do the tiniest of details enhance your time there?
+How does it make you feel?
 What gets you excited about that event?
-These answers may seem obvious at the time but take a step back and appreciate these aspects of events that may otherwise seem mandatory.
-Think about design and how important is it when it comes to amazing events like HackIllinois and how it transforms your experience.
+How do the details, small or big, enhance your experience?
+While these answers may not seem obvious at the time, take a step back and you will learn to appreciate aspects of event planning that may otherwise seem ordinary.
+Think about design and how important it is in transforming your experience at events like HackIllinois.
 Good design is appealing, but exceptional design is what makes HackIllinois, HackIllinois.

 ---
 [Get ready to Explore.
 Connect.
 Build. at HackIllinois 2020.](https://www.hackillinois.org)